Locally integrable cross sections and their intersection covolume: Introduction

 \subsection{Periodicity and intersection covolume}

 We now consider the following (minimal) notion of periodicity for cross sections: a cross section \(Y\) is called {\bf completely periodic} if each return times set \(Y_{x}\) is a coset of a fixed lattice \(\Gamma<G\).
 In this case, the action factors through the homogeneous space \(\left(\Gamma\backslash G,m_{\Gamma\backslash G}\right)\), and \(Y\) collapses to a single point in the factor.
 More generally, for a transverse \(G\)-space \(\left(X,\mu,Y\right)\), we seek to quantify the deviation of \(Y\) from complete periodicity.
 To this end, we use the \emph{intersection space} construction presented in~\cite{bjorklund2025int}, adapted to general cross sections using the aforementioned transverse correspondence.
-We then define, for a transverse \(G\)-space \(\left(X,\mu,Y\right)\), the \emph{intersection covolume},